Der Leidverweser (The Woe-administrator) — character study after Elias Canetti

 Monica Fucci, contrabassoon

 Der Leidverweser ("The Woe-administrator") is the fourth in a series of short works for solo instrument based upon characters in Der Ohrenzeuge: Fünfzig Charaktere ("Earwitness: Fifty Characters"), written in 1974 by the Bulgarian-born British-Austrian novelist Elias Canetti (1905-1994).
 Canetti’s distinctive studies incorporate poetic imagery, singular insights, and unabashed wordplay to create fifty ironic paradigms of human behavior.
-This collection of works, begun in 1997, was inspired by the vividly surreal depictions of Canetti’s characters and includes works for contrabass, violin, bass flute, ocarina, contrabassoon, glass harmonica, trumpet, percussion, bass saxophone, piccolo, organ, basset horn, and violoncello, among others.
+This collection, begun in 1997, was inspired by the vividly surreal depictions of Canetti’s characters, and comprises twenty-two solo works to date—composed for familiar instruments such as violin, guitar, piano, and trombone, as well as less common instruments such as ocarina, cimbalom, glass harmonica, and carillon.
 In Canetti's depiction of this character, The Woe-administrator "has lost all he had six times.
 He has known poverty and hunger; and since he was not born with a silver spoon in his mouth, he has had to make do with iron.
 He has always worked his way up with iron energy.
 No sooner did he reach the top than he lost everything again."

 Der Leidverweser was composed in June of 1998 for contrabassoonist James Rodgers.
 The work received the 1998 El Ruiseñor Grave Prize and was first performed by Monica Fucci on 13 August 1999, for the International Double Reed Society Conference at the University of Wisconsin, Madison.
 It is included on the album Improbable Encounters (innova 873, 2014), performed by James Rodgers.